ayamohammed22/BlogSystem/README.md

 # Blog System with Role-based Authentication

 ## 📌 Project Overview
-The **Blog System** is a web application that allows users to create, manage, and comment on blog posts.
+The **Blog System**  allows users to create, manage, and comment on blog posts.
 It includes role-based authentication, supporting **Admins, Editors, and Readers**, each with specific permissions.

 ## 🚀 Features
 - **User Authentication & Role Management** (Admin, Editor, Reader)